CPD Course on

 - Basics of airframe-engine integration

-Part III: Inlets and Exhausts
+Part IV: Inlets and Exhausts

 - General assessment of inlets and exhausts